-Nearly an hour after they got out of the lab, Shaw starts to realize the rain feels lighter.
+Nearly an hour after they got out of the lab, Shaw realizes the rain feels lighter.
 At first he thinks it’s his imagination, but after a minute he notices that it’s easier to make out the two figures of his charge and his boss, and easier to hear what they’re saying rather than just a random word here and there.

 “-going to die?”

 “There are a lot of different customs,” Dr. Light says as she walks slowly beside the experiment.
 Normally its strides are hard for a human to comfortably keep up with, but today it ambles, as if worried that moving too quickly will reduce the time it has left.
 Which it wouldn’t; Shaw has kept informed of all its suit’s specs, and remembers the debate over how many artificial limitations to put on it.
 One based on exertion was deemed too inhibiting and would add too much uncertainty.
 “Some try to experience things they’ve always wanted to but never had the chance.
 Others do their best to put their affairs in order, for those they leave behind.
 Most try to accomplish both, I imagine, as much as they reasonably can.”